Fair Clustering with Minimum Representation Constraints: Numerical Results

+Table \ref{table:comp_time} shows the average computation time in seconds for Lloyd's algorithm and MiniReL-Flow under cluster statistical parity.
+We display results for the cluster statistical parity as it was the more computationally demanding setting requiring more MiniReL-Flow iterations than cluster equality of opportunity.
+As expected, the harder assignment problem in MiniReL-Flow leads to higher overall computation times when compared to the standard Lloyd's algorithm.
+However, MiniReL-Flow is still able to solve large problems in under 200 seconds demonstrating that the approach is of practical use.

-One remaining question is whether fairness comes at the expense of the cost of the clustering.
-Figure \ref{fig:cluster_cost_joint} shows the $k$-means clustering cost for Lloyd's algorithm and MiniReL under both definitions of fairness.
-Although there is a small increase in the cost when using MiniReL the overall cost closely matches that of the standard $k$-means algorithm in 5 out of 6 instances, with the sole exception being the voting dataset under statistical parity, showing that we can gain fairness at practically no additional increase to clustering cost.
+One remaining question is whether fairness comes at the expense of cluster quality.
+Figure \ref{fig:cluster_cost_joint} shows the $k$-means clustering cost for the baseline algorithms and MiniReL.
+Although there is a small increase in the cost when using MiniReL the overall cost closely matches that of the standard $k$-means algorithm in three out of four datasets, with the sole exception being the voting dataset, showing that we can gain fairness at practically no additional increase to clustering cost.